sharathnaik01/movies_analysis.py/README.md

 A beginner-friendly project using **PySpark** to perform basic analysis on a hardcoded movies dataset.
 This project demonstrates data cleaning, transformations, and aggregations using PySpark's DataFrame API — perfect for learning or showcasing big data processing skills!

-# 🎥 PySpark Simple Movies Project

-A beginner-friendly PySpark project that analyzes a small movie dataset — without using any external CSV files!

 ## 📊 Features
 - Analyzes embedded movie data